Phamility/RatFiesta/README.md

 Phamility, @TheAgileIndie

 All me babyyyy well ig some snippets of codefrom some random forum posts as well -__- O U R C O D E

+P.S If you liked it , tweet at me, cause I'll probably forget abt this and it would make my day :P